Get started

 If any fields are blank, it means Tailscale wasn't able to measure that network property.

-All the information from tailscale netcheck is also available in the admin console, by clicking on a particular machine.
+All the information from tailscale netcheck is also available in the admin console, by selecting a particular machine.

 version